 First Aid & Medical Care

 Please let us know of any problems concerning your child’s health, particularly if it is a serious or recurring problem.
 Children should not bring any medicines into school.
 They may not have cough or throat sweets in school.
-If your child needs to take prescribed medicine (for example, an anti-biotic or anti-hystemine eye drops), it should usually be administered outside school hours.
+If your child needs to take prescribed medicine (e.g. antibiotics or antihistamine eye drops), it should usually be administered outside school hours.
 If this is not possible it should be brought to the school office by a parent or nominated adult where you will need to complete the appropriate form.
 All medicines must be labelled clearly with your child’s name.
 Only prescribed medicines will be administered.
-They will be given by the School Secretary or the Headteacher.
+They will be given by the staff in the school office.
 Parents are requested not to approach another member of staff to administer medicines.

 Children who have had a fever should maintain a normal temperature for 24 hours before coming back to school.